 (1) Laboratory Tests and Special Medical Studies — when determined by the examining physician to be necessary.

-(m) Lead Poisoning Test.
-See.
-106 CMR 421.445(P).

-(n) Nutritional Status Assessment — the evaluation of the child's nutritional health in light of dietary practice and the entire health assessment (that is, history, physical examination, height and weight measurements, and the laboratory tests) and documentation of any nutritional disturbance or dysfunction.
-See, 106 CMR 421.445(G).
+(m) Lead Poisoning Test. (n) Nutritional Status Assessment — the evaluation of the child's nutritional health in light of dietary practice and the entire health assessment (that is, history, physical examination, height and weight measurements, and the laboratory tests) and documentation of any nutritional disturbance or dysfunction.

 (o) Pelvic Examination.
-See, 106 CMR 421.445(O).

 (p) Pregnancy Treatment — except abortion or sterilization.
 See, M.G.L. c.
 112, § 12F.